The Complexity of Resilience Problems via Valued Constraint Satisfaction: Application: Resilience

-\begin{theorem} For every union $\mu$ of connected conjunctive queries over a finite relational signature $\tau$ such that the Gaifman graph of each of the conjunctive queries in $\mu$ is complete, there exists a countable $\tau$-structure $\bC_\mu$ such that the following statements hold: \begin{enumerate} \item $\bC_\mu$ is homogeneous. \item $\Age(\bC_\mu)$ is the class of all finite structures $\bA$ that satisfy $\neg \mu$. \end{enumerate} Moreover, $\bC_\mu$ is finitely bounded, $\Aut(\bC_\mu)$ is oligomorphic, and a countable $\tau$-structure satisfies $\neg \mu$ if and only if it embeds into $\bC_{\mu}$. \end{theorem} \begin{proof} Let $\bA_1$ and $\bA_2$ be finite $\tau$-structures that satisfy $\neg \mu$ such that the substructure induced by $A_1 \cap A_2$ in $\bA_1$ and $\bA_2$ is the same.
-Since the Gaifman graph of each of the conjunctive queries in $\mu$ is complete, the union of the structures $\bA_1$ and $\bA_2$ satisfies $\neg \mu$ as well.
-By Fra\"iss\'e's Theorem (see, e.g., \cite{Hodges}) there is a countable homogeneous $\tau$-structure $\bC_\mu$ such that $\Age(\bC_\mu)$ is the class of all finite structures that satisfy $\neg \mu$; this shows that $\bC_\mu$ is finitely bounded.
+\begin{theorem} For every union $\mu$ of conjunctive queries over a finite relational signature $\tau$ such that the Gaifman graph of each of the conjunctive queries in $\mu$ is complete, there exists a countable $\tau$-structure $\bH_\mu$ such that the following statements hold: \begin{enumerate} \item $\bH_\mu$ is homogeneous. \item $\Age(\bH_\mu)$ is the class of all finite structures $\bA$ that satisfy $\neg \mu$. \end{enumerate} Moreover, $\bH_\mu$ is finitely bounded, $\Aut(\bH_\mu)$ is oligomorphic, and a countable $\tau$-structure satisfies $\neg \mu$ if and only if it embeds into $\bH_\mu$. \end{theorem} \begin{proof} Let $\bA_1$ and $\bA_2$ be finite $\tau$-structures that satisfy $\neg \mu$ such that the substructure induced by $A_1 \cap A_2$ in $\bA_1$ and $\bA_2$ is the same.
+Since the Gaifman graph of each of the conjunctive queries in $\mu$ is complete, the union of the structures $\bA_1$ and $\bA_2$ satisfies $\neg \mu$ as well, because there are no relations between elements from $A_1 \setminus A_2$ and $A_2 \setminus A_1$ in the union.
+By Fra\"iss\'e's Theorem (see, e.g., \cite{Hodges}) there is a countable homogeneous $\tau$-structure $\bH_\mu$ such that $\Age(\bH_\mu)$ is the class of all finite structures that satisfy $\neg \mu$; this shows that $\bH_\mu$ is finitely bounded.
 Homogeneous structures with finite relational signature clearly have an oligomorphic automorphism group.
 For the final statement, see~\cite[Lemma 4.1.7]{Book}. \end{proof}

-Note that $\bC_\mu$ is homomorphically equivalent to $\bB_\mu$ by \cite[Lemma 4.1.7]{Book}.
-Therefore, $\Gamma(\bC_\mu, \sigma)$ is homomorphically equivalent to $\Gamma_{\mu,\sigma}$ for any $\sigma \subseteq \tau$.
+Note that $\bH_\mu$ is homomorphically equivalent to $\bB_\mu$ by \cite[Lemma 4.1.7]{Book}.
+Therefore, $\Gamma(\bH_\mu, \sigma)$ is homomorphically equivalent to $\Gamma_{\mu,\sigma}$ for any $\sigma \subseteq \tau$.

+We now continue with general propositions that apply to all unions of conjunctive queries $\mu$.
 The following proposition follows straightforwardly from the definitions and provides a valued constraint satisfaction problem that is polynomial-time equivalent to the resilience problem for $\mu$, similar to Theorem~\ref{thm:fin-dual}.